 CRESTASEE AND CAUMASEE LAKE LOOP WALK

-The entire circuit takes about two hours with a stop at each lake but you can extend the route by hiking down to the Rhine Gorge viewpoint called ‘Il Spir’.
-We even hiked down into the gorge after visiting the two lakes and this made the entire day a 21km hike but if you just want a small adventure to the lakes it is just a few kilometers between the Crestasee and Caumasee.
+The entire circuit takes around two hours with a stop at each lake.
+However, you have the option to extend the route by hiking down to the Rhine Gorge viewpoint called ‘Il Spir’.
+We even hiked down into the gorge after visiting the two lakes which made the entire day a 21 km hike.
+But, if you only want a small adventure to the lakes, the distance between the Crestasee and Caumasee is just a few kilometers.

 LUNERSEE HIKE – LOVE HEART LAKE VIEWPOINT AT GAMSLUGGEN

 While the Lunersee (lake) is actually in Austria, the viewing point we went to is right on the Swiss side of the border.
-Funnily enough, you could actually walk down to the lake from where we were and be crossing the border into Austria.
+Funnily enough, you could actually walk down to the lake from where we were and cross the border into Austria.

 The hike to Lunersee Lake is quite an interesting adventure because although we were in Switzerland and hiked all the way to the viewpoint above the lake, it is actually in Austria.
 If you went down to walk around the Lunersee Lake, you would have crossed the border and entered Austria.
 The hike itself is long and full of adventure with some chains and exposure towards the end.
 The shape of the lake is a love-heart but only when viewed from certain angles such as the Gamsluggen viewpoint in Switzerland.